 THE FIRST RENAISSANCE

 In the early 80's as a small kid, my parents presented my brother, sister, and I, with our first family computer.
 Acorn's BBC B Micro Computer.
 They had mistakenly thought it would be used primarily for education.
 Lol.
 But that's not their fault.
 Arcadians, Snapper, JCB Digger, Repton, REVS, Sabre Wulf, Elite, Chuckie Egg, Strikers Run, to name but a few.
-My god those games were basic, but great at the time, and boy do they dig deep into my past today : Unlocking feelings and memories I would otherwise totally have forgotten from that time in my early life.
-The memories are almost tangible.
-The feel of the keys, the feel of a game cassette box, the weight of the computer.
-Pressing the play button on the tape loader.
+My god those games were basic, but great at the time, and boy do they dig deep into my past today : those games unlock feelings and memories I would otherwise totally have forgotten from that time in my early life.
+The memories are almost tangible: the feel of the keys; the feel of a game cassette box; the weight of the computer; pressing the play button on the tape loader.

 Shit as it is by today's standards, it's amazing how nostalgia works.
 The BBC B now serves as one of the only easily accessible conscious gateways in my mind back to memories and feelings from that time in my life.
 A valiant defender against the cortisol that has erased almost all else from those early years.
 Who'd have thought Acorn's BBC B Micro Computer would turn out to be a priceless 32K time machine?

 Boasting 32K of memory with a massive 8 colours ... it was never as powerful as the ZX Spectrum or the Commodore 64.
 Sure, I was envious of the better games on these machines, but I still loved my BBC B. It was my first computer and it put up a great fight considering the severe limitations it had to its competition.
 That games like Exile, Barbarian I and II and The Last Ninja could even be produced on such a low powered machine was testament to that.